fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 ## Entering iMfolozi

 On Monday, from Richard’s Bay airport where many volunteers had just arrived, and from Fish Eagle Inn – a small hotel with lots of dogs that I'd stopped overnight at, the 5 of us, plus WildlifeAct rep’ Tarryn, drove North in an Igula Tours van.
-We  past the paper and timber farms, up to iMfolozi.
+We passed the paper and timber farms, up to iMfolozi.

-We met Marumo and the pristine white WildlifeAct truck at Phumula Lodge, and before heading to camp we needed to buy our week’s food.
-At Pick n’ Pay we filled a trolley with potatoes, apples, rice, oranges, bananas, venison, cereal and so on, oh and some last minute beer, that turned out to be non-alcoholic.
+We met Marumo and the clean white WildlifeAct truck at Phumula Lodge, but before heading to camp we needed to buy our week’s food.
+At Pick n’ Pay we filled a trolley with potatoes, apples, rice, oranges, bananas, venison, cereal and so on, oh and some last minute beer, beer that turned out to be non-alcoholic.
 Buying enough food for 6, for a week, and not knowing what each other likes, was our first challenge.

 The drive from Phumula Lodge to the camp was a further 1h30, from the corridor road we turned off and entered through Nyalazi gate.
 It was 6pm, the sunset was a dazzling red, and on the horizon Jupiter and Venus could be seen above the distant hills.
 It wasn’t long before we got our first wildlife sightings.
 By the gate we saw our first white rhino, with calf, then another, and another, then elephants.
 Marumo drove quickly, from the tarmac roads to the dirt ones, and onwards, the wind blew through us, and the evening turned chilly, she slowed for impala and rabbits in the road; a hyena crossed in front of us.
 We arrived, I hopped out and opened the gate.
 Home for the next two weeks.